andrepucas/lp2_4XGame_p2_2022/README.md

 strings of collectable resources with the tile's.
 If the resource is found, it's removed from the tile and added to the unit's collection, to be displayed in the panel.
-Furthermore, if the unit successfully harvests a resource, it will play a feedback animation and, if it can produce any resource that doesn't already exist in the cell, it will simply add it to the cell.
+Furthermore, if the unit successfully harvests a resource, it will play a feedback animation and, if it can generate any resource that doesn't already exist in the cell, it will simply add it.

 ![UnitHarvest](Images/unit_harvest.gif "Unit harvesting")